Janus Henderson UK Responsible Income Fund

 Child labour exclusion

-Find funds that have policies in place to ensure they do not invest in companies that employ children.
+Has policies to avoid companies that employ children.
 Banking & Financials

 Invests in banks